 Soft Sourdough Discard Burger Buns

 A burger bun can make or break a burger.
-You don’t want it to be so soft that it falls apart and you absolutely don’t want it dense.
+You don’t want it to be so soft that it falls apart, and you absolutely don’t want it to be dense.
 Heaven forbid.
 These sourdough discard burger buns are the perfect solution: soft and sturdy enough to hold everything together.
-One of the most practical sourdough discard recipes, we bake these alms
+One of the most practical sourdough discard recipes, we bake these almost every week.

 - 2 tablespoons sugar